BlameTroi/aoc-solutions/README.md

 There are two compilers I am alternating between: gfortran 13.2 and lfortran. lfortran is still in a pre-beta state but as gfortran and lldb on MacOs don't work without jumping through hoops, I expect to use lfortran if I have to use a debugger.

 ### C

 I started on 2015 using `C`.
 At this time clang 15 is the version Apple provides.
-All my code is compiled with `-Wall --std=c99`.
+All my code is compiled with `-Wall -O0 -g3 -fsanitize=address --std=c99`.

 ### Editor/IDE

 Emacs, eglot, clangd, fortls, treesitter, fprettify, and astyle for the win.

 ## Dependencies